ohsevin/VivumLab/docs/FAQ-Troubleshoot.md

 If you don't see the services listed in the Traefik dash, or if Traefik returns a page that just says `Bad Gateway`, that usually means DNS and everything is correct, but the service itself is having problems.
 SSH into the server and run **`systemctl status SERVICE_NAME`** e.g: **`systemctl status jellyfin`**

-This should show you any Docker logsm relevant to that service.
+This should show you any Docker logs relevant to that service.
 In the case of a service running multiple containers, you may want more detail from a specific container.
 Find the container name with **`docker ps | grep SERVICENAME`** then access the logs with **`docker logs -f --tail 500 CONTAINERNAME`**.
 E.g: **`docker logs -f --tail 500 jellyfin_jellyfin_1`**